-Use of copyrighted works for educational purposes
+Use of works for educational purposes

 Release to Recor (Video) Class and Make Recording Public

 （Please use this form if you record the guest lecture etc...）

 - Useful links about copyright and copyright free materials